acensiaMaum/lite3-test/README.md

 };
 ```

 On the wire, all fields are big-endian (network byte order).
-Only `params_size` bytes of data are transmitted.
+Only `paramters_size` bytes of data are transmitted.

 ## Usage